n6ufal/Letter-Demon/README.md

 - **Auto-update** pull the latest trap endings for each mode straight from GitHub

 ### Status (April 30, 2026)
 This repository is code-only.
-I’ve excluded the 470k+ and 500k+ dictionaries, as well as the full trap_endings.txt.
-To run the engine, you’ll need to supply your own dictionary.
+I’ve excluded the 470k+ and 500k+ dictionaries, as well as the full version of trap_endings.txt to prevent abuse.
+You’ll need to supply your own dictionary.

 ---

 ## Features